WSPR TV User Guide

 The inverse process -- unpacking -- uses division and modulus.
 The modulus (i.e., the remainder from division) extracts the value from the end of the message, while the division shifts the message right, effectively removing the extracted value.

-As an example, suppose a message ends with three packed values: value3, value5, and value7, where each spans a specific range -- value3 in [0, 3), value5 in [0, 5), and so on.
+As an example, suppose a message ends with three packed fields: value3, value5, and value7, which respectively hold 3, 5, and 7 values.

 To unpack value3, we first shift the message right by dividing it by 5 * 7, which removes value5 and value7, and moves value3 to the end.
 Then, we apply a modulus of 3 (i.e., take the remainder after dividing by 3) to extract the value of value3.